Machine Learning Use Cases in Retail and Other Industries

 We are in the midst of the fourth industrial revolution (or industry 4.0), where the introduction of innovative technologies such as Artificial Intelligence (AI) and Machine Learning (ML) transforming the way companies across various industries operate their businesses.

-In particular, businesses organizations that are in the retail industry or e-commerce companies have been using advanced AI-powered and machine learning applications including Recommender system, Chatbot, Predictive Analytics system, etc. to innovate and enhance their business processes.
+In particular, business organizations that are in the retail industry or e-commerce companies have been using advanced AI-powered and machine learning applications including Recommender system, Chatbot, Predictive Analytics system, etc. to innovate and enhance their business processes.

 Now, many other Retails and E-Commerce companies might question whether they can adopt AI and Machine Learning for their business needs.
-The answer is YES, and you do not have to be a large enterprise in order to take advantage of the immense benefits provided from using Machine Learning technology.
+The answer is YES, and you do not have to be a large enterprise in order to take advantage of the immense benefits provided by using Machine Learning technology.

 Examples of Machine Learning Use Cases in Retail and Ecommerce:

 1. Recommender Systems

 One of the most popular examples of machine learning in retails and e-commerce is the application of a recommender system to increase sales by offering the relevant items for purchase that users could be highly interested in.

 By leveraging the data collected across systems, many retailers and e-commerce (e.g. Amazon) companies have successfully implemented recommender systems providing highly personalized offers and a custom-tailored online shopping journey to users via their websites.

 Not only recommender system makes it easier for customers to search for the content they’re interested in, but it also provides suggestions to users on the offers they would have never searched for in the first place.
 Moreover, companies are able to enhance their marketing activities by sending out personalized emails offering recipients special or relevant items that suit their purchase profiles.